 Another big opportunity for pharmaceutical brands is to help their patients get better, more actionable air quality data so they can lead healthier lives.
-Everyone, especially those who are sensitive to certain allergens and pollutants, deserve to know the air they breathe, and understand the impact it can have on their health, treatment and progress.
+Everyone, especially those who are sensitive to certain allergens and pollutants, deserves to know the air they breathe and understand the impact it can have on their health, treatment, and progress.
 Providing this personalized data can make a huge difference in health and quality of life.
-It might also help improve medication performance as well, because patients have a better understanding of their condition and are able to avoid unnecessarily worsening their health.
+It might also help improve medication performance as well because patients have a better understanding of their condition and are able to avoid unnecessarily worsening their health.

 These approaches are innovative and are making a positive impact on our everyday lives.
 However, we think that they’re just the beginning: healthcare providers and pharmaceutical brands have access to our air quality API, which empowers them to create products that improve human health across the world.

 Want to learn more about the different ways air quality data can be used for health & wellness?